gristlabs/grist-core/README.md

 Grist is a modern relational spreadsheet.
 It combines the flexibility of a spreadsheet with the robustness of a database.

 * `grist-core` (this repo) has what you need to run a powerful spreadsheet hosting server.
-* [`grist-electron`](https://github.com/gristlabs/grist-electron) is a desktop app for Linux, macOS, and Windows for viewing and editing spreadsheets stored locally.
+* [`grist-electron`](https://github.com/gristlabs/grist-electron) is a Linux/macOS/Windows desktop app for viewing and editing spreadsheets stored locally.
 * [`grist-static`](https://github.com/gristlabs/grist-static) is a fully in-browser build of Grist for displaying spreadsheets on a website without back-end support.

 The `grist-core` repo is the heart of Grist, including the hosted services offered by [Grist Labs](https://getgrist.com), an NYC-based company 🇺🇸 and Grist's main developer.
 The French government agency [ANCT Données et Territoires](https://donnees.incubateur.anct.gouv.fr/toolbox/grist) 🇫🇷 has also made significant contributions to the codebase.